CasianBlanaru/Storybook/Documentation/ExampleRepositorySetup.md

         -   Using different `argTypes` effectively.
         -   Theming (if applicable to the example templates).
         -   Action logging for interactive elements.
--   **Template Manifest (Future)**: Once the template manifest generation and consumption are fully implemented in `my_fluid_storybook`, the example repository would showcase this feature, perhaps by pre-generating the manifest or showing how to use it to easily create stories.
+-   **Template Manifest (Future)**: Once the template manifest generation and consumption are fully implemented in `fluid_storybook`, the example repository would showcase this feature, perhaps by pre-generating the manifest or showing how to use it to easily create stories.

 ### 4. Documentation (`README.md` of the Example Repository)
 -   **Clear Setup Instructions**:
     -   How to clone the repository.
     -   Step-by-step guide for setting up the local environment (DDEV/Docker commands: `ddev start`, `ddev composer install`, etc.).
     -   TYPO3 installation steps (e.g., `ddev exec ./vendor/bin/typo3 setup`).
-    -   How to install Storybook dependencies (`ddev npm install --prefix packages/my_fluid_storybook/Resources/Public/Storybook`).
+    -   How to install Storybook dependencies (`ddev npm install --prefix packages/fluid_storybook/Resources/Public/Storybook`).
 -   **Running Storybook**:
     -   Command to start the Storybook development server (`ddev npm run storybook --prefix ...`).
 -   **Project Overview**:
-    -   Explanation of the included extensions (`my_fluid_storybook`, `my_example_sitepackage`).
+    -   Explanation of the included extensions (`fluid_storybook`, `my_example_sitepackage`).
     -   How the Fluid templates from `my_example_sitepackage` are rendered in Storybook.
 -   **Key Features Demonstrated**: Briefly list what users can explore (specific template examples, theming, actions, etc.).
--   **Link to `my_fluid_storybook` Repository**: A prominent link to the main `my_fluid_storybook` GitHub repository for issues, contributions, and detailed documentation of the core extension.
+-   **Link to `fluid_storybook` Repository**: A prominent link to the main `fluid_storybook` GitHub repository for issues, contributions, and detailed documentation of the core extension.

 ### 5. Licensing
 -   The example repository should also have a clear license (e.g., MIT or GPL, consistent with the main extension).